tmspzz/Rome/README.md

 To use configurations other than the `default` profile set the `$AWS_PROFILE` environment variable to your desired profile.

+Alternatively the AWS Region can also be specified by setting an `AWS_REGION` environment variable.

 ### Setting up endpoint override for Minio

 To your `.aws/config` in the profile section you wish to use, add an `endpoint` key like so